eranger/eranger.github.io/README.txt

-Photon by HTML5 UP
+Verti by HTML5 UP
 html5up.net | @ajlkn
 Free for personal and commercial use under the CCA 3.0 license (html5up.net/license)

-A simple (gradient-heavy) single pager that revisits a style I messed with on two previous designs (Tessellate and Telephasic).
-Fully responsive, built on Sass, and, as usual, loaded with an assortment of pre-styled elements.
-Have fun! :)
+A super simple + modern responsive website template.
+Took a slightly different direction on the mobile version's slide out nav (floating button versus a full on titlebar).

 Demo images* courtesy of Unsplash, a radtastic collection of CC0 (public domain) images you can use for pretty much whatever.